F-22 Raptor Cockpit

 The second is the electronic checklist.
 When an ICAW message occurs, the pilot depresses the checklist push button (called a bezel button) on the bottom of the UFD and the associated checklist appears on the left hand Secondary Multi-Function Display (SMFD).
 This function also provides access to non-emergency checklists for display to the pilot.
 In addition to the visual warning on the display, the aircraft has an audio system that alerts the pilot.
 A Caution is indicated only by the word "caution", while a Warning is announced with the specific problem - that is, "Warning.
 Engine Failure".

 If multiple ICAWs occur, their associated checklists are selected by moving a pick box over the desired ICAW and depressing the checklist button.
-Associated checklists are automatically linked together so that if an engine failure occurs, the pilot will not only get the checklist for the engine failure procedure in-flight but also the single engine landing checklist.
+Associated checklists are automatically linked together so that if an engine failure occurs, the pilot would not only get the checklist for the engine failure procedure in-flight but also the single engine landing checklist.
 The pilot can also manually page through the checklists at any time from the main menu.
 This is particularly handy when helping a wing man work through an emergency.

 The tactical information shown on the displays is all intuitive to the pilot-he can tell the situation around him by a glance at the screen.
 Enemy aircraft are shown as red triangles, friendly aircraft are green circles, unknown aircraft are shown as yellow squares, and wingmen are shown as blue F-22s.
 Surface-to-air missile sites are represented by pentagons (along with an indication of exactly what type missile it is) and its lethal range.
 In addition to shape and color, the symbols are further refined.
 A filled-in triangle means that the pilot has a missile firing-quality solution against the target, while an open triangle is not a firing-quality solution.
 The pilot has a cursor on each screen, and he can ask the aircraft's avionics system to retrieve more information.
 The system can determine to a 98% probability the target's type of aircraft.
 If the system can't make an identification to that degree, the aircraft is shown as an unknown.